-Except where the form of proxy indicates the intention of the holder to vote against this resolution, the persons whose names are printed on the form of proxy intend to vote FOR the Amendment.
+Except where the form of proxy indicates the intention of the holder to vote against the resolution adopting the amendments to General By-Law no. 1, the persons whose names are printed on the form of proxy intend to vote FOR the resolution adopting the amendments to General By-Law no. 1 of the Company.